 In connection with the preparation of our financial statements for the fourth quarter of fiscal 2008, we conducted our quarterly review for impairment indicators, during which we determined that there were several impairment indicators related to intangible assets, including significant underperformance relative to plan or long-term projections, strategic changes in business strategy, significant negative industry and economic trends, a significant change in circumstances relative to a large customer and a significant decline in our stock price for a sustained period.
 In response, we performed an assessment of the carrying value of our intangible assets.
 Based on this analysis, we concluded that the customer relationship and intellectual property intangible assets acquired in the Atreus acquisition were impaired, and accordingly, we recognized an impairment loss for the amount by which the carrying value of the intangible assets exceeded the related estimated original fair value.
 As a result, we recorded a charge of \$2.7 million for the write-down of intangible assets in the fourth quarter of fiscal 2008.
 This amount is reported under the caption Impairment of intangible assets in our consolidated statement of operations for the year ended December 31, 2008.
 We performed our annual test for impairment of goodwill in accordance with SFAS 142 at November 30, 2008 and concluded that our goodwill was not impaired.
-Our stock price, which is highly volatile and has experienced declines since December 31, 2008, is an indicator that may suggest that our goodwill may be impairment may exist, we could determine that an interim goodwill impairment test is required as of March 31, 2009, which could result in a non-cash impairment charge if an impairment exists.
+Our stock price, which is highly volatile and has experienced declines since December 31, 2008, is an indicator that may suggest that our goodwill may be impaired.
+If our stock price does not improve prior to the end of the first quarter of fiscal 2009 or if other factors indicate that it is more likely than not that an impairment may exist, we could determine that an interim goodwill impairment test is required as of March 31, 2009, which could result in a non-cash impairment charge if an impairment exists.
 At December 31, 2008, the carrying value of goodwill was \$5.0 million.

 In connection with the preparation of our financial statements for the second quarter of fiscal 2008 and update of our sales forecast for the second half of the fiscal year, we conducted our quarterly review for impairment indicators, during which we determined that there were no impairment indicators related to the intangible assets and goodwill allocated to the Sonus reporting unit.
 However, this review identified several indicators related to the intangible assets and goodwill allocated to the Zynetix reporting unit, including significant underperformance relative to plan or long-term projections.
 In response, we performed an assessment of the carrying value of the Zynetix reporting unit's intangible assets and goodwill.
-Because these comparisons indicated that the intangible assets and goodwill were impaired, we recognized an impairment loss for the amount by which the carrying value of the intangible assets and goodwill allocated to the related estimated or implied fair value.
+Because these comparisons indicated that the intangible assets and goodwill were impaired, we recognized an impairment loss for the amount by which the carrying value of the intangible assets and goodwill allocated to the Zynetix reporting unit exceeded the related estimated or implied fair value.
 As a result, we recorded a charge of \$3.6 million for the write-down of intangible assets and goodwill.
 Of this charge, \$1.5 million relates to intangible assets and \$2.1 million relates to goodwill.
-As a result, the net book values of the intangible assets is included as a component of Loss from discontinued operations, net of tax, in our consolidated statements of operations for the year ended December 31, 2008.
+As a result, the net book values of the intangible assets and goodwill attributable to the Zynetix reporting unit were reduced to zero at June 30, 2008.
+The impairment charge for the write-down of these assets is included as a component of Loss from discontinued operations, net of tax, in our consolidated statements of operations for the year ended December 31, 2008.